kinleyid/jspsych-libet/README.md

 # UPDATE, NOV 2021
-The new and improved version of this update, which is compatible with jsPsych 7.0, can be found at https://github.com/jspsych/jspsych-contrib/tree/main/packages/plugin-libet-intentional-binding.
+The new and improved version of this plugin, which is compatible with jsPsych 7.0, can be found at https://github.com/jspsych/jspsych-contrib/tree/main/packages/plugin-libet-intentional-binding.
 I'll leave this version here for now, but the documentation for the new version is much more complete.

 # jspsych-libet
 A jsPsych plugin for measuring intentional binding using a Libet clock.